 The Cohort Program relies on several key stakeholders to successfully execute the two-year experience:

-Professor Wilk teaches the core organizational behavior course within the Cohort Program during spring semester junior year.
+Professor Wilk teaches the core organizational behavior course within the Cohort Program during autumn semester junior year.
 Wilk received her PhD from the University of Minnesota and was formerly at the Wharton School of the University of Pennsylvania.
 Her research focuses on worker mobility and workplace boundaries.
 Wilk was the recipient of a 2008 and 2014 MBA Teaching Award and a 2010 Undergraduate Teaching Award.
 She also received a Pacesetter Award for Excellence in Graduate Teaching in 2009.

 Professor Bellner teaches the core strategic management course within the Cohort Program during autumn semester senior year.
 Prior to teaching, Dr. Bellner enjoyed a career in financial services and commercial banking.
 Bellner earned a Bachelor of Business Administration from the University of Toledo; a Master of Business Administration from Ashland University; and a Master of Science and Doctor of Business Administration from Edinburgh Business School, Heriot-Watt University.
 Bellner was the recipient of the Pacesetter Award for Excellence in Undergraduate Teaching in 2017.